-- Stateful: the camera receives IP address, DNS and NTP information from the DHCPv6 server - Stateless: the camera only receives DNS and NTP information from the DHCPv6 server.
-It does not accept an IP address from the DHCPv6 server. - Off: the camera does not communicate with the DHCPv6 server.
+- Stateful: the camera receives IP address, DNS and NTP information from the DHCPv6 server. - Stateless: the camera only receives DNS and NTP information from the DHCPv6 server.
+It does not accept an IP address from the DHCPv6 server. - Off: the camera does not communicate with the DHCPv6 server. - In the Static IPv6 Addresses field, enter the preferred IPv6 address.
+Click + for additional addresses.